 Aging with Down Syndrome

 Caregivers of individuals with Down syndrome over the age of 30 are invited to this support group sponsored by DSAWM and Alzheimer’s Association.
 Share experiences and discuss the process of caring for loved ones growing older with Down syndrome.
-To find the next meeting, visit the calendar.
+Visit the DSAWM calendar to find the next meeting.

 Teens and adults (ages 16 and older) with Down syndrome meet to discuss books selected by Next Chapter Book Club.
 Book Club meets twice a month and is open to all reading levels, including non-readers.
-Check the calendar for upcoming meetings.
+Visit the DSAWM calendar for upcoming meetings.